anydotcrypto/metatransactions/README.md

 # Getting started

-It is worth understanding the msg.sender problem before picking the universial forwarder or a wallet contract solution.
-Please check out [Wallet Contracts vs the Universal Forwarder](https://github.com/anydotcrypto/metatransactions#proxyaccount-vs-relayhub).

 We have put together a guide for the universial forwarder, proxy account and gnosis safe:

 - Universal Forwarder: Tutorial to be completed soon.